mirucon/required-ja/required.md

 Along with these checks you should also run the theme through the [Theme Check](https://wordpress.org/plugins/theme-check/) plugin.
 You can find a full list of what it [checks here](https://make.wordpress.org/themes/handbook/review/required/theme-check-plugin/ "Theme check plugin").

 Note: If you are getting started with your first reviews, please read [Become a reviewer](https://make.wordpress.org/themes/handbook/get-involved/become-a-reviewer/).

+Warning: **If you are a theme shop you should be selling under GPL to be in the WordPress.org repo** ([See explanation](https://make.wordpress.org/themes/2015/08/15/themes-should-be-100-gpl/)).
+Example: If you have a **Themeforest account** and you’re selling themes on it, all those themes need to state on their sales page that they are **100% GPL compatible** ([Info](https://help.market.envato.com/hc/en-us/articles/202501194-Theme-Plugin-Licensing-Options)).

 ## Child themes